becky82/mteh/README.md

 | 18 | Chinese Surnames | 286 | Top 300 surnames |

 </div>

----

-## Method

-The MteH corpus is built to minimize “missing” characters — any characters not included are *extremely rare* or *niche*.
-It merges and deduplicates the above corpora, producing a unified, comprehensive set of characters suitable for real-world use.

 Characters are ordered in **[Unicode order](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-18/#G11620)**, grouping visually or structurally related forms as much as possible (excluding certain variants).